jannafierst/TELogic/Deterministic/README.md

 These are matlab implementations of the deterministic equations in Eggers and Fierst XXXX.
-The run.m file allows parameter manipulations and the intrinsic.m and symmetric.m files iterate the equations and plot trajectories for autonomous and non autonomous TEs.
+The run.m file allows parameter manipulations and the asymmetric.m and symmetric.m files iterate the equations and plot trajectories for autonomous and non autonomous TEs.